 “The anger of man does not achieve the righteousness of God” (Jm 1-20).

-That is, even if we have a right to be angry, still it doesn’t achieve the
+That is, even if we have a right to be angry, it still doesn’t achieve the

 righteousness of God.
-Instead, God would call us to be patient or endure our
+Instead, God would call us to be patient, rather than get angry.
+Although anger has its place,

 Col 3,9-17